Dungeness Crab Cakes

 These crab cakes can be made ahead of time and frozen.
 Take a few out of the freezer at a time for a light seafood meal.
 Make large batches ahead of time in preparation for a party.
 These crab cakes work perfectly as a main dish or an appetizer.

 Ingredients for Dungeness Crab Cakes:

 - 1 1/2 pounds of Dungeness crab meat

 - 1 1/2 cups of bread crumbs

 - 2 tablespoons of mayonnaise. *You made need more if your crab cakes are a little on the dry side*

 - 1 large egg white

-- 1/4 cup freshly chopped cilantro leaves, plus whole leaves, for garnish
+- 1/4 cup chopped cilantro leaves.
+Leave aside some whole leaves for a garnish.

 - 1/2 cup sour cream

 - 1 cup mayonnaise